 Operating your vehicle in the carpool lane is only a misdemeanor.
 This means you cannot have a jury trial, but you can have a bench trial.
 However, this is not needed.
 Your lawyer can settle the case before a trial ever occurs.

 How Long Do I Have to Wait to Seal a Carpool Lane Charge in Nevada?

 You must wait for a full year after the court shuts the case to seal your file.
 You do not have to wait if the judge drops your case.

-Should I Get a Defense Attorney to Help Fight my Carpool Lane Charge in Las Vegas, Nevada?
+Should I Get an Attorney to Help Fight my Carpool Lane Ticket?

 Fix Your Tickets

 LAS VEGAS TRAFFIC COURTS

 - IMPROPER TURN TRAFFIC TICKETS